Jana-varshan/curve_to_coordinates_/README.md

 # curve-to-coordinates-
-this program converts the curve to a list of coordinates.

-this converts the curve as a png considers the left bottom as origin  and gives you 5000 pairs of coordinates and plots the curve using that data. in case of wrong plotting adjust a kernel value of gaussion blur.
-input:
+This program converts a curve into a series of coordinates and generates a PNG image by considering the bottom-left corner as the origin.
+It produces 5000 pairs of coordinates that represent the curve, which are then plotted on a graph.
+In cases where the curve is not plotted correctly, the program allows for adjustments to the kernel value of the Gaussian blur to refine the image.
+This process ensures accurate visualization of the curve based on the given data.
 ![img_4](https://github.com/Jana-varshan/curve-to-coordinates-/assets/167455585/905caba8-78e4-4468-94db-8ad0dba04e70)

 output: